 2. Where does BIRTHRIGHT MACEDONIA take place?

-The Birthright Macedonia summer session for 2017 will be held in Skopje, the capital of the Republic of Macedonia.
+The Birthright Macedonia summer session for 2018 will be held in Skopje, the capital of the Republic of Macedonia, and Bitola.

 3. How long is the Summer Session and when does it start?

 The session is 21 days long.
 Starting date is June 29, 2018 and ending date is July 20, 2018.

 4. What ages are eligible to participate?

 5. Do I have to be of Macedonian ancestry for me to attend?